beatcracker/toptout/README.md

 ### [Netdata](https://www.netdata.cloud)

-> Starting with v1.12, Netdata collects anonymous usage information by default and sends it to Google Analytics.
+> By default, Netdata collects anonymous usage information from the open-source monitoring agent using the open-source product analytics platform [PostHog](https://github.com/PostHog/posthog).
+We self-host our PostHog instance, which means your data is never sent or processed by any third parties outside of the Netdata infrastructure.

 - [Telemetry details](https://learn.netdata.cloud/docs/agent/anonymous-statistics)
 - [Privacy policy](https://learn.netdata.cloud/docs/agent/privacy-policy/)